freenas/freenas-docs/userguide/tasks.rst

 To modify an existing cloud sync, click the entry to access the :guilabel:`Edit`, and :guilabel:`Delete`, and :guilabel:`Run Now` buttons.

-Click the :guilabel:`Status` column entry for a cloud sync that is *RUNNING*, *FAILED*, or a *SUCCESS*.
-This opens the log in a pop-up window to read any error messages or other details.
+The cloud sync :guilabel:`Status` indicates the state of most recent cloud sync.
+Clicking the :guilabel:`Status` entry shows the task logs and includes an option to download them.

 .. _Cloud Sync Example: